andrewlarkin/ShootManager/README.md

 Architecture
 ------------

 The site utilizes Spring MVC to display views.
-The ApplciationController handles routing.
+The ApplicationController handles routing.
 This will be utilized for the inital page laod (/) as well as subsequent AJAX requests (/getShoots, /addShoot).
 Each object in the database has a corresponding model.
 All models extend from the base Model class: